 Simple English definitions for legal terms

-Read a random definition: business plan
+Read a random definition: law in books

 An aggravating factor is something that makes a crime or bad thing worse.
 It can be things like doing it again after getting in trouble before, not feeling sorry, hurting someone a lot, or doing it in front of a kid.
 The law says what things count as aggravating factors and they can make the punishment worse.